nvdaaddons/DevGuide/readme.md

 ## Add-on module components and development tips ##

 An add-on module consists of a number of components.
-This includes handling input and output, working with different NvDA objects, reacting to events, storing configuration and more.
+This includes handling input and output, working with different NVDA objects, reacting to events, storing configuration and more.

 This chapter introduces key components and concepts that are used in add-on development, such as NVDA objects, scripts, event handling and additional topics with examples.